We all know that a research paper has plenty of concepts involved. However, a great deal of concepts makes your study confusing.

 However, note that having a direct relationship between variables does not mean that they already have a cause-and-effect relationship2.
 It takes statistical analysis to prove causation between variables.

-3. Create a visual diagram or a model
+4. Create a Visual Diagram or a Model

 a.
 Using the Independent-Dependent Variable Model